MarcGodard/donejs-tabletop/readme.md

 # tabletop

 Welcome to the tabletop DoneJS application!
-This is a bare-bone tabletop with draggable windows app.
+This is a bare-bone tabletop app with draggable and resizable windows.

+The start of a component

 #### Todo:
 - [ ] Save window position and size for reopen
 - [ ] Be able to pre-crate windows
 - [ ] Minimize / expand windows
 - [ ] Pre-set layouts
-- [ ] Update canJS to version 3.3 and other libraries
+- [ ] Update canJS to version 3.4 and other libraries

 ## Getting started